vavilapalli20/reactBasics-1/redux.md

+do use redux for small projects we can use state variables but for large products or projects we can use redux and with this we use this  without state variables and using this is the best practice

 we should install 2 libraries for redux tool kit we use redux to save the data of a logged in user and when we log out the information should be deleted ->  npm i -D @reduxjs/toolkit